Spencer Torkelson Player Props: Tigers vs. Angels

-On Tuesday, Spencer Torkelson (.541 slugging percentage in past 10 games, including three home runs) and the Detroit Tigers face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 6:40 PM ET.
+Spencer Torkelson -- with a slugging percentage of .553 in his past 10 games, including three home runs -- will be in action for the Detroit Tigers against the Los Angeles Angels, with Patrick Sandoval on the hill, on July 26 at 6:40 PM ET.

-He strung together two hits (going 2-for-4 with an RBI) in his last game against the Giants.
+In his last game he had a one-hit showing (1-for-5) against the Angels.

 Spencer Torkelson Game Info & Props vs. the Angels